chrischne/christian-schneider-cv/_employment/htw.md

 from: 2015
 to: 2017
 position: Adjunct Lecturer
-institution:  University of Applied Sciences HTW Chur, Institute for Multimedia Production IMP (CH)
+institution:  University of Applied Sciences HTW Chur (CH), Institute for Multimedia Production IMP
 ---

-Minor Course Information Visualisation \| Realtime Visualisation of Brainwaves / Neurofeedback in collaboration with Department of Psychology, University of Zurich (CH)
+Teaching Information Visualisation \| Realtime Visualisation of Brainwaves / Neurofeedback in collaboration with Department of Psychology, University of Zurich (CH)

 Advisor Bachelor Thesis